Kamwatta Hill

 Kamwatta Hill is a community in the Barima-Waini Region, in northern Guyana.
-Kamwatta is an Amerindian village inhabited by Warao and Arawak people.
+Kamwatta is an Amerindian village inhabited by Warao and Lokono people.

 Kamwatta Hill is located at an altitude of 34 m (114 feet).
 Its population as of 2012 is 565 inhabitants.
 The economy is based on subsistence farming.
 Kamwatta Hill has a health centre and a primary school, however secondary education is provided in Wauna or Hosororo.
 The community began receiving electricity in 2006, when a diesel-powered generator was donated by Mr. Monty Niathally, proprietor of Variety Woods and Greenheart Limited.